mundorum-lab/datasci/modules/data/README.md

 ~~~

 ## Narrative
--   The `file-input` component watches the data bus for incoming file input that needs to be processed and transformed into JSON format.
+- The `file-component` component recieves a file (csv or json), process the data and stores the data into the Browser Local Storage.
+-   The `file-input` component recieves the information about the database and consults the Local Storage to give the data in a Json Format.
 -   When workflow sends a new file message on the data bus being watched, the component starts the process.
--   It identifies the file format, which can be either CSV or XLSX, and calls the appropriate JS function to transform the data.
+-   It identifies the file format, which can be either CSV or JSON, and calls the appropriate JS function to transform the data.
 -   It loops through all the rows of the file, transforming each one into a JSON format.
 -   The component appends these JSON objects to the output message body.
 -   If any error occurs during the process, the component stops execution and publishes an error message on the data bus, which can be displayed by front.